What Your Myers-Briggs Personality Type Really Means

 The Craftsman (ISTP)

 Observant, patient, flexible, and tolerant, you are the ultimate problem-solver, finding logical and efficient solutions to tricky issues.
 “I joke that these people make the perfect spies,” Bash says.
 However, because you mainly keep your thoughts to yourself, others may see you as unpredictable, secretive, or having a hidden agenda, so you need to work on being consistent and transparent with others, she adds.
-Here’s how to use your Myers Briggs test and other tricks to stand out at work.

 The Provider (ESFJ)